 I also acquired extensive knowledge of web content management and was able to efficiently expand and deepen my multilingualism.
-Accordingly, I created a “profile” during my studies with a corresponding perspective regarding international PR ....
+Accordingly, I created a “profile” during my studies with a corresponding perspective with regard to international PR ....
 At least I thought that at the time.

 The reality was different: I worked as a sales assistant and my applications mostly remained unanswered.
 My impression is that HR professionals pay more attention to the professional experience that is on the CV after graduation, while the previous ones - consciously or unconsciously - are devalued.

 Temporary work: opportunity on the second labor market

-Personal interviews resulted almost exclusively from my personal network.
-Perhaps this is also a problem typical of the industry, which catapults many graduates with PR aspirations into “permanent internship loops” today?
+Personal interviews were almost entirely due to my personal network.
+Perhaps this is also an industry-specific problem that catapults many graduates with PR aspirations into “permanent internship loops” today?